DDQXZcp/PolyU_2020_sem2/EIE4433/readme.md

 # Note of Essay

+## Target

+Around 10 techniques

+Source Code of general function, library or package.
+Implement part of the code.

+Implement 7 techniques

 ## Archive Film Defect Detection and Removal: An Automatic Restoration Framework

 The system is composed of mainly two modules: defect detection and defect removal